 As a pianist Frederic Voorn has given concerts on four continents, performing both on modern and historical instruments.
 He was a laureate of the Frank Martin International Music Competition and was invited to perform at several international music festivals, such as the Tibor Varga Festival (Sion, Switzerland), the Nordic Historical Keyboard Festival (Kuopio, Finland), Antverpiano (Antwerp, Belgium) and the International Festival of Chamber Ensembles (Kazan, Russia).
 He gave concerts in major halls like the Concertgebouw in Amsterdam and the Tonhalle in Zürich and was a soloist with several orchestras, such as the Azerbaijan State Symphony Orchestra, the Messiah Festival Orchestra in America and the St. Michael Strings in Finland.
 In 2017 in Vancouver, Canada, he gave the world premiere of his own Piano Concerto with conductor Bujar Llapaj and the West Coast Symphony Orchestra.

 Frederic Voorn has given masterclasses in America, Indonesia, Canada, The Netherlands and Russia and he was a jury member at several competitions, such as the 8th Concours International de Piano Adilia Alieva in Gaillard, France, the Ruby Holland International Music Competition in Orlando, America and the 5th Geelvinck Fortepiano Competition in Amsterdam.
-For record label Ezra Classics, he has recorded several CD’s.
+For records labels Breeze Records and Ezra Classics, he has recorded several CD’s.
 In 2016 and 2021, two CD’s appeared dedicated to his own piano music: La forêt perdue and Savitri.